 Wines don't last forever, especially once they've been opened.
 As soon as you pull the cork out on a bottle, it begins to deteriorate with exposure to oxygen.
-The rate of deterioration depends on a few factors.
-How long a wine lasts after opening really depends on the specific wine and what steps you've taken (or haven't taken) to extend its shelf life.
+But how long a wine lasts after opening really depends on the specific wine and what steps you've taken (or haven't taken) to extend its shelf life.

-Unfortunately, there is no single number of hours or days that applies to all bottles of wines.
-How long a wine lasts once opened really depends on the individual bottle, how it was made, and what steps are taken towards preserving the wine.
-To better estimate how long your wine may last once opened, it's important to look at a few different factors.
+Unfortunately, there's no single number of hours or days that applies to every bottle of wine.
+How long a wine lasts once opened depends on the individual bottle.

-If it's one of those evenings, you open that second bottle a little too late and it's lingering on the table, don't count it out.
+If it's one of those evenings, you opened that second bottle a little too late, and it's lingering on the table, don't count it out.
 There are a number of ways to ensure your bottle retains all of its vibrancy (or most of it, anyway) by slowing the oxidation process.

-- First of all, while drinking the bottle over the course of an evening, keep it corked in between pours.
+- While drinking the bottle over the course of an evening, keep it corked in between pours.
 This minimizes its exposure to oxygen.

 - Once opened, ALWAYS store the wine in the refrigerator.
 This helps slow down the oxidation in red, white, orange, rosé, and sparkling wines.